Owner: Sichel and Mahler-Besse families

 In 1853, Chateau Palmer was bought by Isaac and Emile Perreire – two successful French bankers who had played a central role in Napoleon’s remodelling of Paris and in the development of the illustrious Arcachon resort near Bordeaux.
 With more than a small fortune in hand, the brothers quickly set about improving the vineyards, though the fruits of their labours were not fully realised until after the 1855 classification.
 Their efforts (which included the construction of the current chateau) eventually saw Palmer celebrated as one of Margaux’s finest wines, but disease, war and economic depression led to the sale of the property in 1938.

 The Palmer estate, though largely depleted, was purchased by four prominent Bordeaux families who set up the Societe Civile de Chateau Palmer.
 Two of these families, Sichel and Mahler-Besse, continue to head the winery today.
-Over the past few decades, they have seen Palmer reclaim its former position as a leading Bordeaux chateau, aided (since 2004) by winemaker Thomas Duroux.
+Over the past few decades, Palmer has reclaimed its former position as a leading Bordeaux chateau, aided (since 2004) by winemaker Thomas Duroux.